Sterniii3/drugdevelopR/validation/test_cases/03_MultitrialTestCases.md

 Furthermore, use Case 2 (i.e. at least two trials have to show a significant positive treatment effect) and use "Strategy = True", hence calculating all implemented strategies for the specified case.

-Verify that for strategy 1, the program returns an expected utility of -1.55, optimal sample sizes of 180 in phase II and 238 in phase III (i.e. 418 in total), 126 events in phase II and 167 event in phase III (i.e. 293 in total), and an optimal threshold value of 0.75.
+Verify that for strategy 1, the program returns an expected utility of -1.55, optimal sample sizes of 180 in phase II and 238 in phase III (i.e. 418 in total), 126 events in phase II and 167 events in phase III (i.e. 293 in total), and an optimal threshold value of 0.75.
 For strategy 2, the program returns an expected utility of -94.31, optimal sample sizes of 172 in phase II and 172 in phase III (i.e. 344 in total), corresponding to two trials with 86 participants each, 120 events in phase II and 122 event in phase III (i.e. 242 in total), and an optimal threshold value of 0.72.
-%For strategy 3, the program returns an expected utility of 1045.41, optimal sample sizes of 420 in phase II and 1386 in phase III, (i.e. 1806 in total) corresponding to three trials with 462 participants each, 294 events in phase II and 972 event in phase III (i.e. 1266 in total), and an optimal threshold value of 0.82.
+For strategy 3, the program returns an expected utility of -11.67, optimal sample sizes of 220 in phase II and 252 in phase III, (i.e. 472 in total) corresponding to three trials with 84 participants each, 154 events in phase II and 177 event in phase III (i.e. 331 in total), and an optimal threshold value of 0.72.
-For strategy 23, the program returns an expected utility of 1166.41, optimal sample sizes of 420 in phase II and 1044 in phase III (i.e. 1464 in total), 294 events in phase II and 731 event in phase III (i.e. 1025 in total), and an optimal threshold value of 0.86.%
+For strategy 23, the program returns an expected utility of 45.84, optimal sample sizes of 180 in phase II and 194 in phase III (i.e. 374 in total), 126 events in phase II and 136 events in phase III (i.e. 262 in total), and an optimal threshold value of 0.73.
+Furthermore, the probability, that a third trial is needed is given by 0.09.

 ### 03.02 (shows that req.
 03.03, 03.10, 03.15 and 03.18 are met): {-}